 In our programmes of primary education, teacher education and technical and vocational training, as well as informal education, we see that students, regardless of their background, are willing and able to build their knowledge and understanding and use it for taking action, when the kind of programme they need is established.

-We engage students to address real life issues together, with an abundance of interactive methods of study, action research, group work and practical activities has proven to be a solid foundation for life-long learning.
+We engage students to address real-life issues together, using abundant interactive study methods, action research, group work, and practical activities.
+This has proven to be a solid foundation for lifelong learning.

-Through our education projects, we support people in developing the vision and capacity to contribute to development, for themselves, their communities and the nation.
+Through our education projects, we support people’s vision and capacity to contribute to development, for themselves, their communities and the nation.

-Our education programmes encompass children’s education for the marginalised and those living in difficult circumstances; empowerment of girls and women through education; vocational training programmes including both formal and short skills training courses promoting socio-economic development;
+Our education programmes encompass children’s education for the marginalised and those living in difficult circumstances; empowerment of girls and women through education; vocational training programmes, including formal and short skills training courses, promoting socio-economic development.

 Find out more about the Teacher Training programme